tkf/git-blackhole/misc/man-pre.rst

 =================

 :title: git-blackhole
-:subtitle: where you can throw everything to
+:subtitle: it can suck any commits
 :manual_group: Git blackhole manual

 Synopsis